 Ref.
 Question Policy Principles Q1 Is there adequate levels of compartmentation between floors and between flats and the common escape routes?
 Answe er Finding/Observation Yes This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire compartmentation survey.
 Where defects were readily observable, any deficiencies will be commented upon.
-The general provision of fire compartmentation in the areas where access was possible was considered reasonable and other than as stated within Question Q4, no other issues or significant observations were made at the time of the premises survey.
+The general provision of fire compartmentation in the areas where access was possible was considered reasonable with the exceptions of the minor improvements recommended in Q4 and Q5 and no other issues were identified or other significant observations were made at the time of the premises survey.
 Ref.
-Question Policy Principles Q2 Are hidden voids appropriately enclosed and/or fire-stopped? (consider above suspended ceilings) Answe er .
-Finding/Observation Unknown There are no suspended ceilings are present.
-Due to the non-destructive nature of a Type-3 fire risk assessment survey, the assessor cannot comment on 'hidden voids' etc. Where defects were readily observable, any deficiencies will be commented upon.
-The general provision of fire compartmentation in the areas where access was possible was considered reasonable and other than as stated within Question Q4, no other issues or significant observations were made at the time of the premises survey.
+Question Policy Principles Q2 Are hidden voids appropriately enclosed and/or fire-stopped? (consider above suspended ceilings) Answer Finding/Observation Unknown There are no suspended ceilings are present.
+Due to the non-destructive nature of a Type-3 fire risk assessment survey, the assessor cannot comment on 'hidden voids' etc. The general provision of fire compartmentation in the areas where access was possible was considered reasonable with the exceptions of the minor improvements recommended in Q4 and Q5 and no other issues were identified or other significant observations were made at the time of the premises survey.
 Ref.
 Question Policy Principles Q3 Is there adequately fire protected service risers and/or ducts in common areas, that will restrict the spread of fire and smoke?
-Answer Finding/Observation N/A None present in the areas accessed at the time of the premises survey.
+Answe ur Finding/Observation N/A None observed at the time of the premises survey.

 Ref.
 Question Policy Principles Q4 Is compartmentation maintained in the roof space?
 Answer Finding/Observation No Roof voids are checked annually by Berneslai Homes, and records are maintained centrally.
-The roof void access hatch in the common areas has been sealed up, however the resident in flat 114 kindly allowed the assessor to survey the roof void from the flat side via a hatch in their hallway.
-From visual observations made from the second step on a portable set of step ladders, it was observed that there was a masonry wall present in the roof void between this flat and the common area.
-The access hatch within the flat was considered to be of low fire resistance.
+The roof void access hatch in the common areas has been sealed up, and there were no residents present to grant access to any of the top floor flats.
+In other identical blocks within the immediate neighbourhood, the access hatches within the top floor flats were considered to be of low fire resistance.